elyselow/Teiko_Technical_Project/README.md

 Steps to Run Code:
 1. To run load_data.py by itself, use this command: python load_data.py

-1a.
-This will create a relational database schema using SQLite called cell_counts.db

 2. To run Teiko_Technical_Assessment.py by itself, use this command: python Teiko_Technical_Assessment.py

 2a.
 This will produce the required outputs in terminal for parts 2-4 of the project instructions